389ds/389ds.github.io/docs/389ds/design/query-optimisation.md

 * unique: 2

 This would yield an fg within our example set of entries of '0.05' as we would significantly reduce the candidate set size in a single operation.

+We will determine the fg of a substring index as:

+    (('total' / 'unique') / 'number subtree objects')

+This is identical to equality because substring is internally an extended case of equality.

 We determine the fg of an OR filter as the sum of all fg values in the children of the OR, up to the maximum value 1.
 The total of an OR value is the sum of total of child filters total for the purpose of query ordering in the case of duplicate fg.